noraabiakar/arbor-usc-collab/README.md

 7) lca.mod
 8) nca.mod

+There are 2 versions of the modfiles present in `neuron/modfiles` and `neuron/modfiles_arb`.
+The files in `neuron/modfiles_arb` have been edited to not use the `TABLE` feature which is supported in Neuron but not Arbor.
+Adding the `TABLE` feature is an optimization that changes the simulation results significantly.
+For accurate voltage measurement comparison, we use `neuron/modfiles_arb` for the neuron simulation.

+For benchmarking performance, the `TABLE` feature (`neuron/modfiles`) can be used for the neuron simulations.

 ## Parameters
-Various parameters can be set and will be read by Arbor and Neuron in param_basket.json and param_granule.json
+Various parameters can be set in `param_basket.json` and `param_granule.json`.

 ## Stimulus
 A series of spikes is delivered to a synapse on the basket/granule cell.
-The spike times are read from param_basket.json and param_granule.json.
+The spike times are read from `param_basket.json` and `param_granule.json`.

 ## Running the examples

 ### Neuron:
 ```
 $ cd neuron
-$ nrnivmodl modfiles
+$ nrnivmodl modfiles_arb
 $ python2 test_granulecell.py ../param_granule.json
 OR
 $ python2 test_basketcell.py ../param_basket.json